rforbiodatascience22/2022_group9_final_project/README.md

 This repository is for the final project of course 22100 by Group 9

 ## Introduction
-This project aims to ...
+This project aims to investigate whether 4 Breast Cancer subtypes can be detected and classified correctly by the gene expression Using the proteomic data.
+Analyzes used are GLM, PCA and K-means.

 ## Project Structure
 **data:**